Table Of Content

 The first thing to do is to start making more money.

 For those who make money on commission, you’d have to increase the number of sales that you have and you may need to work longer in order to get there.
 For those who have a salary wage, it’s not really possible to make more at that job (unless you’re offered paid overtime).
 That means you may need to get a second job instead.
-In fact, I was able to pick up a second job as a pizza delivery person for a short time to get a little extra money and get my own debt paid in just 18 months.

 The second option is, you guessed it, spend less.